-BIBLICAL CONTEXT- There are words from God to man before this account in Genesis, but this is the first dialogue between God and man recorded in the Scriptures.
+BIBLICAL CONTEXT- There are words from God to man before this account in Genesis, but this is the first dialogue between God and man, recorded in the Scriptures.
 It is essential, therefore, to see dialogue as a necessary part of prayer.

-• Prayer, basically, is simply conversation with God.
-There are always only two people represented in true prayer, you and God -- and no one else.
-There can be many people, but real prayer is always a conversation directly between a single human being and God Himself.

-• There are many kinds of prayer - intercession, thanksgiving, supplication, and various forms of petition, etc., but fundamental to them all is simply a conversation, a dialogue between an individual and God.

-• This is what Jesus said, "When you pray, go into your closet, and shut the door, and pray to your Father who is in secret."
+- Prayer is simply conversation with God.
+There are always only two people represented in true prayer, you, and God -- and no one else.
+There can be many people, but real prayer is always a conversation directly between a single human being and God Himself. - There are many kinds of prayer intercession, thanksgiving, supplication, and various forms of petition, but fundamental to them all is simply a conversation, a dialogue between an individual and God. - This is what Jesus said, "When you pray, go into your closet, and shut the door, and pray to your Father who is in secret."
 "Shut out everything else.
 When you pray do not let anything else interfere.
-Do not be involved with thinking about other things or people, but talk only to God Himself."

-• Prayer is a conversation, simple and direct, between you and God Himself.

-• Notice this prayer starts with God.
+Do not be involved with thinking about other things or people, but talk only to God Himself." - Prayer is a conversation, simple and direct, between you and God Himself. - Notice this prayer starts with God.
 It is the Lord who comes into the garden.
 It is the Lord who calls out for man.
 Prayer, therefore, begins with God.
-In many ways, that is the greatest truth about prayer that we can learn from this incident.

-• It is always a mistake, therefore, to think that we are called on in the act of prayer to persuade a reluctant God to do or not to do something that He has set His heart upon.
+In many ways, this is the greatest truth about prayer that we can learn from this incident. - It is always a mistake, therefore, to think that we are called on in the act of prayer to persuade a reluctant God to do or not to do something that He has set His heart upon.
 That is not prayer.
 Prayer, as in this first instance in the Garden of Eden, begins with God.
 It is God who calls.
-It is God who helps.

-• There is the biblical picture of prayer -- it begins with God.
+It is God who helps. - There is the biblical picture of prayer -- it begins with God.
 That is why, when we feel a need or a desire to pray, or to set up a disciplined habit of prayer, it is God who has begun that.
-He has planted that desire in us and we are responding.

-• God asks three questions: Question #1 - "Where are you?" - What an important question!
+He has planted that desire in us and we are responding. - God asks three questions: Question #1 "Where are you?"
+What an important question!
 God is teaching us by this means that, in this sin-cursed earth in which we human beings must now dwell, it is important that we frequently ask ourselves, "Where am I?" and evaluate what is going on in our lives.
 Where am I in this journey through life?
-What's happened to me?
-Am I really walking closely to the Lord?
+What has happened to me?
+Am I really walking closely with the Lord?
 Am I living a Spirit filled life?
-That is the first important question we need to ask frequently of ourselves.
+That is the first important question we need to frequently ask ourselves.
 How wonderful that God teaches man this about himself.

-• Question #2 - [10] So he said, ''I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself.''
-[11] And He said, ''Who told you that you were naked?
+Response [10] So he said, "I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself." - Question #2 [11] And He said, "Who told you that you were naked?
 Have you eaten from the tree of which I commanded you that you should not eat?"
-God's second question is equally significant: "Who told you that you were naked?"
-That is a very perceptive question.
-God implies, "I didn't tell you, but somewhere you have learned this.
-You never knew it before."
+God's second question is equally